 Are YouTube compilations legal?

 YouTube compilations can be legal, when done right.
 Creators must respect copyright, but are allowed to claim fair-use for transformative videos

 Copyright infringementCopyright infringement, that’s the phrase that was likely sitting on your mind before you clicked this article.
 And you’re right to be worried.
 If you’re looking to start a YouTube channel that reuses other people’s content, what right do you have to copy their work?

 YouTube advocates for fair-use.
 When your video is transformative.
 At which point, I guess it comes down to 2 schools of thought; those who say you can’t copy other people’s work and those who say you can.

 They started by using other people’s content, transforming the material into something new, and pushing it out as a new product.

-One thing I want to point out here is the fact that they never “just reuploaded it “.
-Because that’s a copyright infringement, straight up.
+They never “just reupload it”, that’s copyright infringement, straight up.
 You’ve done nothing to transform the content, nothing to back your corner for fair use and nothing to warrant your right to post their content.

 Good niches for compilation videos